ircam-ismm/ticker/README.md

 <a name="Ticker"></a>

 ## Ticker
-Precise timer (based on `setTimeout`) that monitor and adapt itself to stay close from the given therical period.
+Precise periodic timer (based on `setTimeout`) that monitor and adapt itself to stay close to the given therical period.
 In particular, try to minimize the drift caused by the use of a raw `setTimeout`.
 Observed average jitter is around +/- 2ms.

 **Kind**: global class